DeanChan/Awesome-Lasagne/README.md

 # Awesome-Lasagne
-Simple back-end for Lasagne, distilled from nolearn.
+Simple utils for Lasagne, distilled from nolearn.

 -----